Hey, Midlife Women—Life Is Short. Take That Selfie. Here's How

 - Make dynamic images by creating asymmetry while posing.
 For example, one shoulder higher or forward more than the other or one hand on waist and one hand overhead.

-- Look for triangles and curves to make it more aesthetically appealing: Think pointed toes, bent elbows or knees, soft wrists, relaxed fingers.
+- Look for triangles and curves to make the shot more aesthetically appealing: think pointed toes, bent elbows or knees, soft wrists, relaxed fingers.

 To filter, or not to filter?